KDSmel/KDSmel.github.io/README.md

 ```

-Cross-validation sometimes called rotation estimation or out-of-sample testing is any of the various similar model validation techniques for assessing how the results of a statistical analysis will generalize to an independent data set.
+[Cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)#:~:text=Cross%2Dvalidation%2C%20sometimes%20called%20rotation,to%20an%20independent%20data%20set.) sometimes called rotation estimation or out-of-sample testing is any of the various similar model validation techniques for assessing how the results of a statistical analysis will generalize to an independent data set.
 Models usually are overfitting when the accuracy score on training data is much higher than testing data.
 One way to examine model performance is to keep randomly some part of the dataset hold-out.
 This can be a weakness for small datasets.
 Another way is to divide the dataset into splits and run it while each split has a different set of test folds like the picture below.
 In this approach, cross-validation, models can examine all data without overfitting.
 However, for this project, we will keep a single well as a hold-out to examine model performances after all optimizations.

 ![image](./img21.png)
 picture from scikit-learn